Communism: Trotskyism

+cultural autonomy for artistic movements, voluntary collectivisation, a transitional program and socialist internationalism.

+Trotsky had the support of many party intellectuals but this was overshadowed by the huge apparatus which included the GPU and the party cadres who were at the disposal of Stalin.
 Stalin eventually succeeded in gaining control of the Soviet regime and Trotskyist attempts to remove Stalin from power resulted in Trotsky's exile from the Soviet Union in 1929.
 While in exile, Trotsky continued his campaign against Stalin, founding in 1938 the Fourth International, a Trotskyist rival to the Comintern.
 In August 1940, Trotsky was assassinated in Mexico City on Stalin's orders.
 Trotskyist currents include orthodox Trotskyism, third camp, Posadism, and Pabloism.

+The economic platform of a planned economy combined with an authentic worker's democracy as originally advocated by Trotsky has constituted the programme of the Fourth International and the modern Trotskyist movement.

 Maoism

 Maoism is the theory derived from the teachings of the Chinese political leader Mao Zedong.
 Developed from the 1950s until the Deng Xiaoping Chinese economic reform in the 1970s, it was widely applied as the guiding political and military ideology of the Communist Party of China and as the theory guiding revolutionary movements around the world.
 A key difference between Maoism and other forms of Marxism–Leninism is that peasants should be the bulwark of the revolutionary energy which is led by the working class.
 Three common Maoist values are revolutionary populism, being practical, and dialectics.

 The synthesis of Marxism–Leninism–Maoism, which builds upon the two individual theories as the Chinese adaption of Marxism–Leninism, did not occur during the life of Mao.
 After de-Stalinization, Marxism–Leninism was kept in the Soviet Union, while certain anti-revisionist tendencies like Hoxhaism and Maoism stated that such had deviated from its original concept.
 Different policies were applied in Albania and China, which became more distanced from the Soviet Union.
 From the 1960s, groups who called themselves Maoists, or those who upheld Maoism, were not unified around a common understanding of Maoism, instead having their own particular interpretations of the political, philosophical, economical, and military works of Mao.
 Its adherents claim that as a unified, coherent higher stage of Marxism, it was not consolidated until the 1980s, first being formalized by the Shining Path in 1982.
 Through the experience of the people's war waged by the party, the Shining Path were able to posit Maoism as the newest development of Marxism.